 Provides continued instruction in the theory and practical application of permanent waves and chemical relaxers in specialized classes or a supervised salon setting.
 Enables students to practice different wrapping techniques required by trend styles.
-(Contact hours - 22.5)

 COS 241 - Advanced Chemical Texture 1 Credit